Part II, chapter 4: Persons laid off

 A person with a lay-off priority entitlement may be entitled to up to two years of "retraining", pursuant to the WFAD, WFAA and related Collective Agreements.
 In accordance with Part IV of the WFAD, it is the responsibility of the employee and the home or appointing organization to identify retraining opportunities.
 Retraining issues should be discussed with the organization’s Work Force Adjustment Coordinator and/or the responsible Human Resources (HR) Advisor or hiring manager.

-PIMS notifies persons with a lay-off priority entitlement to positions for which they potentially meet the essential qualifications at that time, not to positions where, with retraining, they would potentially meet the essential qualifications.
+PIMS notifies persons with a lay-off priority entitlement to positions for which they may meet the essential qualifications at that time, not to positions where, with retraining, they would potentially meet the essential qualifications.

 B) Travel and relocation